Wētā have been in New Zealand for around 190 million years. Do they live on school grounds? And if so, what do they eat at mealtime?

 Dr Stéphane Boyer and Dawson School students check out glowing bands of DNA.

 The final part of the research project took place in a Unitec lab.
-Stéphane needed a sterile location to conduct the DNA sequencing to prevent contamination from other DNA sources.
+Stéphane needed a sterile14 location to conduct the DNA sequencing15 to prevent contamination16 from other DNA sources.
 The students observed the process and interacted with Stéphane via Skype.
 Stéphane will match the DNA codes collected from the schools with DNA from specific New Zealand plants.

 Rich discussions and meaningful learning